freemanpeterson/SWIFTPowershell/README.md

 ```

 Terms of use:
-You are free if you send me a email freemanpeterson@gmail.com
+It is free if you send me a email freemanpeterson@gmail.com.
+Subject must be "SWIFTPowershell Install".
+If you have questions email me with the subject "SWIFTPowershell Question"
+If you have some advice send me a email with the subject "SWIFTPowershell Advice"

+Have fun!